COVID-19's global death toll tops 5 million in under 2 years | Health

 In Rio de Janeiro, Erika Machado scanned the list of names engraved on a long, undulating sculpture of oxidized steel that stands in Penitencia cemetery as an homage to some of Brazil's COVID-19 victims.
 Then she found him: Wagner Machado, her father.

-“My dad was the love of my life, my best friend,'' said Machado, 40, a saleswoman who travelled from Sao Paulo to see her father's name.
+“My dad was the love of my life, my best friend,” said Machado, 40, a saleswoman who traveled from Sao Paulo to see her father's name.
 “He was everything to me.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)